 [Committee Secretary – should the secretariat be with the JO or with the CDSP?]

+The same person may be a Committee Representative on more than one DSC Committee.

 Voting arrangements

 A decision of a DSC Committee shall be made:

 where the DSC or this Section D so provides, by the vote of the Committee Representatives of a particular Customer Group; and Committee Representatives of a Customer Class not comprised in that Customer Group shall not vote on such decision;